-All carbohydrate staples form a relatively low carbon part of a healthy diet.
-Although rice is significantly more carbon intensive than wheat, cereals, bread and pasta, it too is a relatively low carbon food.
+All carbohydrate staples form a relatively low-carbon part of a healthy diet.

-It is important with short shelf life products such as bread and some cakes to ensure that they are not wasted in the store or the home.
+It is important with short shelf-life products, such as bread and some cakes, to ensure that they are not wasted in the store or the home.
 The recent waste reduction project at Booths has been helpful in this regard.